 Her breath became fiery again.
 She got up and took a few shaky steps, pushing the notebook back into the bag.

-On his way downstairs, Gary bumped into her.
+On his way downstairs, George bumped into her.
 He was surprised to find someone in the hallway.
 It seemed to be silent when he locked the door.

 ‘Hey there, stranger,’ he said, smiling at her with kindness.
 ‘Do you live here?’